 So, what can Col. Nathan Jessup teach us about proposals and improving our win rate?
-Before you decide to commit the significant time and resources required to complete your next proposal, you should be asking yourself a few tough questions.
+Before you commit to the significant time and resources required to complete your next proposal, you should ask yourself a few tough questions.

 For starters, you should be asking yourself the following: